 -

-Journey Center for Safety and Healing (formerly known as Domestic Violence & Child Advocacy Center) is seeking a PRN (as needed) advocate for our confidential shelter.
+Journey Center for Safety and Healing is seeking a PRN (as needed) advocate for our confidential shelter.

 Work hours vary depending on the need, some evening needed.